Calfaro53/editing-github_demo/0304-in_class_exercise.md

 ## Modifiers: Limiting Words:

-1. Lasers only destroy the target, leaving the surrounding healthy tissue intact.
+1. Leaving the surrounding healthy tissue intact, lasers only destroy the target.
 2. The turtle only makes progress when it sticks its neck out.

 ## Modifiers: Phrases and Clauses: